amtj/GSoC2016/README.md

-# CephFS: Security for Multitenancy
+# Service Requests Without Response

 Just a small repository to keep information about project I worked on during Google Summer of Code 2016 with [Open Source Robotics Foundation](http://www.osrfoundation.org/).